garylirocks/quickrefs/datadog.markdown

 - `Sensitive Data Scanner` could be used for RUM events
   - You could add custom regex to mask URL paths
 - RUM init parameters:
-  - `defaultPrivacyLevel`
   - `enablePrivacyForActionName`
+  - `defaultPrivacyLevel` for Session Replay masking
+    - Three options: `mask-user-input`, `mask` (mask labels etc), and `allow`
   - `beforeSend` callback function to redact event properties like `view.url`, `action.target.name`, etc

+### Session replay

+- The RUM SDK records snapshots of the browser's DOM and CSS to build the animation
+- There is a Session Replay sample rate
+- You can modify the `defaultPrivacyLevel` to control what elements are masked
+  - Some elements are ALWAYS masked, eg. `<input type="password">`, `<input type="email">`, `<input type="tel">`, etc

 ### Correlate RUM with APM

-You need to add `allowedTracingUrls` to the RUM init parameters
+You need to add `allowedTracingUrls` to the RUM init parameters.

-Then the RUM SDK will add some HTTP headers prefixed with `x-datadog-*` to XHR requests.
+Then for those URLs, the RUM SDK will inject HTTP headers prefixed with `x-datadog-*` to XHR requests.

 ### Notes